Great training, maximum flexibility, easily find guest players. That’s what our HS Player Pool concept is about.

-In 2019-20, we are continuing our highly-successful High School Player Pool concept (introduced in 2018-19) for our high school-age teams.
-The concept was based on feedback from players/parents from past years, as well as observations and suggestions from our coaches on how to best manage our older teams.
+The concept was first introduced in 2018-19 based on feedback from players/parents from past years, as well as observations and suggestions from our coaches on how to best manage our older teams.
 The feedback since then has been overwhelmingly positive from players, parents, and coaches.

 Why?
 To ensure we have a productive training environment in the fall and winter, even if several players have conflicts.
 It also provides flexibility for our athletes, who have different desired participation levels and levels of play.